ucdavisdatalab/workshop_llm_with_ollama/chapters/02_getting_started.md

 pull <model-name>
 ```

-For this workshop, we will be working with the latest version of the Lamma model, *llama3.2*.
+For this workshop, we will be working with the latest version of the Llama model, *llama3.2*.
 To pull this model to your local computer, execute the following command in your CLI:

 ```
 pull llama3.2
 ```

-Once the Ollama application has completed downloading and verified the local version of the model, you will be ready to start the Ollama http server and begin interacting with the llama model.
+Once the Ollama application has completed downloading and verified the local version of the model, you will be ready to start the Ollama Http Server and begin interacting with the llama model.

 Starting the Ollama HTTP Server
 -------------------------------

-Once you have a model (or models) loaded, you are ready to start the Ollama HTTP server.
+Once you have a model (or models) loaded, you are ready to start the Ollama HTTP Server.
 This is performed via the CLI using the run flag.
 The generic form of the command is:

 ```
 ollama run <name-of-model>